0FL01/btrfs_cli_compress/README.md

-# CLI Compress and check usage space partition BTRFS
+# CLI Compress and check usage space partition on BTRFS
 Simple CLI script for analyze usage space and compress your btrfs partition